Last Updated on 07/12/2019 by secretmoona

 Le Lieu Unique

 Le Lieu Unique is cultural complex which opened in the former factory of LU (Lefèvre-Unique) in 2000.
-Much like the name, this place is unique in a sense that it now a cultural hub for exhibitions, concerts, theatre and dance performances.
+Much like the name, this place is unique.
+It is now a cultural hub for exhibitions, concerts, theatre and dance performances.
 You can treat yourself to a nice lunch or snack in the bistro, browse through the various books in the bookstore or even relax at the Turkish bath!
 My visit coincided with the Japanese exposition called Komorebi and since I love anything Japanese, I was quite happy.

 2 Quai Ferdinand Favre, Nantes